 The Three Horizons Model and Category Power

 Manage your portfolio of businesses or products by using a three horizon model.
-Horizon 1 are current offerings; Horizon 3 are forward-looking bets; and Horizon 2 is the bridge.
+Horizon 1 are current offerings; Horizon 3 are forward-looking bets; Horizon 2 is the bridge.

 Escape Velocity by Geoffrey Moore

 Although most businesses aspire to enter high growth categories, go-to-market considerations often conflict with portfolio management and result in resource allocation to low-growth, but highly material, products and services.
 The priority of current period revenue makes next generation offerings a lower priority in enterprise budgeting and planning processes.
 In Escape Velocity, Geoffrey Moore provides several frameworks for diagnosing this situation and recommends specific remedies to ensure future high-growth businesses can be funded and supported.

 Introduced by Mehrdad Baghai, Steve Coley, David White and Stephen Coley in the The Alchemy of Growth, the Three Horizons Model is a framework for understanding and managing a portfolio of businesses or products to most effectively allocate resources and choose appropriate strategies.

 Horizon 1 offerings are current businesses which are expected to be profitable and sustainable.
 Horizon 3 offerings are research & development efforts meant to deliver prototypes to early adopters.
 Horizon 2 provides the bridge from the current state to the future.
 Examples Moore gives for each horizon in the book are: flat panel TVs (horizon 1), internet service enabled TVs (horizon 2), and 3D TVs (horizon 3).